-It all depends on the recipe you are following.
-However, this recipe is simple to follow (even with a regular and gluten-free option!) and results in a cookie that is better than the packaged variety.
+This recipe is simple to follow (whether you’re making them gluten-free or not!) and results in a cookie that is better than the packaged variety.

 - To start, you make a simple paste of melted butter, cocoa powder and instant espresso powder.

 - Then it’s on to creaming butter, sugar, and an egg yolk with the espresso mixture with an electric mixer.

 - Gradually add in the gluten-free flour blend (or regular all-purpose) and briefly mix to combine.